beniaminogreen/zoomerjoin/paper.md

 (DIME) [@DIME], a database of donors to interest groups, a dataset used to benchmark other matching / joining algorithms [@Kaufman_2021].
-For the Euclidean distance, I use the programs to link datasets of points drawn from a multivatiate gaussian with 50 dimensions to a copy of this dataset with dataset with each observation shifted by a small $\varepsilon = .00001$ along each axis.
+For the Euclidean distance, I use the programs to link datasets of points drawn from a multivariate gaussian with 50 dimensions to a copy of this dataset with dataset with each observation shifted by a small $\varepsilon = .00001$ along each axis.
+For both joining types, I adjust the hyperparameters until the false-negative rate is less than .1%, meaning that fewer than .1% of all matches are discarded by random chance. `zoomerjoin` never creates false positives.

 ![Memory Use and Runtime Comparison of Fuzzy-Joining Methods in R](benchmarks.png)